BenVvv/Capstone-Project-/README.md

 My first capstone project is about bike rental analysis.
-In this project, I have used multiple linear regression to predict which variables will help a bike rental business.
+In this project, I have used multiple linear regression to predict which variables will help a Bike rental business to re establish after being impacted by the Covid 19 lockdown.